Reptiles and amphibians are two creatures that are often interchanged wrongly.

 4. Difference in Method of Breathing

-Respiration, which forms part of living things’ characteristics, is another basis for showing the difference between amphibians and reptiles.
+Respiration, which is part of living things’ characteristics, is another way to distinguish between amphibians and reptiles.

 The respiratory systems of these creatures vary greatly.

-While amphibians can breathe through their lungs, skin, or gills, a reptile’s primary breathing method is through the lungs.
+While amphibians can breathe through their lungs, skin, or gills, reptiles’ primary breathing method is through their lungs.

 The respiratory system of amphibians developed this way because of its dual lifestyle on land and in water.